 Website Redesigning or moving it to a new platform is going to be something that every business owner will have to go through, it can either be today or tomorrow.
 Each year, new trends are and web capabilities are introduced and there are significant chances that your competitor might have gone for the upgrade already.
 If you don’t go for these upgrades, you will experience a decrease in traffic.

 So, before you really begin with the website redesign, there are a lot of things that you have to be aware of… listed below are some of them:

 Starting with a baseline – Website Redesign

-There is a lot more that you have to document and incorporate in your baseline and that includes
+There is a lot more than you have to document and incorporate into your baseline and that includes

 - Keyword ranking